View Categories

 • Renunciation Commitment: He undertakes to renounce the citizenship of other country in the event of his application for Indian citizenship being accepted;

-• Residency and Government Service Criteria: He has either resided in India or been in the service of a GoI or partly the one and partly the other, throughout the period of twelve months immediately preceding the date of the application;
+• Residency and Government Service Criteria: He has either resided in India or been in the service of a GoI or partly the one and partly the other, during the twelve-month period immediately preceding the date of application;

 • Extended Residency and Government Service Criteria: During the fourteen years immediately preceding the said period of twelve months, he has either resided in India or been in the service of a GoI, or partly the one and partly the other, for periods amounting in the aggregate to not less than eleven years;